Murovani Kurylivtsi: Transportation

 Murovani Kurylivtsi is built into a dense road network of Ukraine and is connected by road with Mohyliv-Podilskyi, Zhmerynka, Bar, Vendychany, and Nova Ushytsia.

 There is regular bus traffic connecting Murovani Kurylivtsi with Vinnytsia and with Mohyliv-Podilskyi, as well as local bus traffic around the district.

 Culture and recreation

-There is a classicist palace was built in the 18th century and a landscape park around it.
+One notable location is the classicist palace of Komari that was built in the 18th century and the landscape park around it.